nomi-san/parsec-vdd/CLI_USAGE.md

 ### `vdd set`

-Set display mode (aka resolutiion and refresh rate) for a virtual display.
+Set display mode (aka resolution and refresh rate) for a virtual display.

 - #### `vdd set X WxH`
   Set resolution `W x H` for the virtual display at index `X`.